mguddamsetty/mguddamsetty/README.md

 ## Mahatru Guddamsetty

-I'm a third-year electrical engineering transfer at UC San Diego :)
+I'm a third-year electrical engineering transfer at UC San Diego with a triple focus in photonics, vlsi, & semiconductors :)

 I love anything that has to do with optics, semiconductors, & VLSI.

 Email: mguddamsetty[at]ucsd[dot]edu

-if one were to ask me how many celsius and alani nu drinks i've consumed, i would plead the fifth.
+huge fan of la jolla beach.
 <!--
 **mguddamsetty/mguddamsetty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.